ErwiseDevelopment/sal-home/wp-content/plugins/press-permit-core/readme.txt

 9. Create your own Privacy Statuses: Create visibility options for your content.
 One example is a "Premium" status that makes content visible only for paying members.

 == Changelog ==

+= 3.7.10 - 7 Jul 2022 =
+* Fixed : Filter 'use_block_editor_for_post' was not recognized in detecting block editor disable
+* Fixed : Category Permissions - Assign Category restrictions did not prevent checkbox display in Gutenberg post editor

+= 3.7.9 - 8 Jun 2022 =
+* Fixed : REST post creation - Category Assign restrictions were not applied unless accompanied with Edit restrictions; caused new category to be created
+* Fixed : Permission Groups screen - Roles column displays unrendered html tags under some configurations

+= 3.7.8 - 2 Jun 2022 =
+* Fixed : Access failures under some configurations

+= 3.7.7 - 2 Jun 2022 =
+* Fixed : Authors could not create new posts; possibility of other access failures

 = 3.7.6 - 1 Jun 2022 =
 * Compat : WP 6.0 - Fatal error loading Customizer with PublishPress Revisions active, possibly in other areas